Last updated on March 20th, 2022

 The first thing you’ll probably notice with this reel is its good looks (just about everyone does).
 The styling is simply superb, with its predominant black color with a touch of grey and red trim – this reel has some pop to it.

-The recent upgrades to the reel make use of many of Abu Garcia’s proprietary technologies (“Rocket “innovations) that are prevalent throughout the Revo series that includes the Revo Rocket we just finished looking at.
+The recent upgrades to the reel make use of many of Abu Garcia’s proprietary technologies (“Rocket “innovations) that are prevalent throughout the Revo series that including the Revo Rocket we just finished looking at.

 This includes the use of an insert-molded C6 carbon body and a one-piece aluminum gearbox.
 These changes significantly cut the overall weight of the reel but at the same time maintain its strength and rigidity.

 The SX, while not quite the speedster that is the Rocket, is no slouch either when it comes to speedy retrieves.
-Sporting the same enhanced gear system as the Rocket, the SX boasts a high gear ratio of 6.2:1 across all 4 models.
+Sporting the same enhanced gear system as the Rocket, the SX boasts a mid-high gear ratio of 6.2:1 across all 4 models.

 It also has the advantage of greatly reducing the risk of backlashes and wind knots, even when using stiffer materials such as fluorocarbon.
 On casts, It puts out line smoothly with great distance and accuracy, even when casting into heavy headwinds.